ColorlibHQ/shapely/readme.txt

 For more detailed Shapely theme setup please read documentation: https://colorlib.com/wp/support/shapely/

+== Translation ==
+Theme can be translated directly on https://translate.wordpress.org/projects/wp-themes/shapely without relying on the .po file.
+All the translatable strings are pulled automatically.
+For more info please check this link https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/

 == Frequently Asked Questions ==

 = Does this theme support any plugins? =